 Marketers who use email campaigns have noticed up to a 760% increase in revenue.
-The studies all back it up, there’s a solid direct correlation between email marketing increasing sales.
+The studies all back it up; there’s a solid direct correlation between email marketing and increasing sales.

 Email campaigns are also 40x more successful than Facebook and Twitter marketing combined.
 So not only does it increase sales, but it’s highly more effective than other marketing channels.
 Pretty convincing, eh??